-Automation: Automation makes it easy to expand existing infrastructure with the same operating systems and software versions.
-The installation of a new host runs automatically without having to access the host directly.
+Automation: automation makes it easy to expand existing infrastructure with the same operating systems and software versions.
+The installation of a new host runs automatically without you having to access the host directly.

-This saves both time and resources and frees your IT teams for more valuable work.
+This saves both time and resources, and your IT teams can work on more value-adding tasks.

-Standardization: Hosts can always be set up in the same way and, in conjunction with lifecycle management, have the same software and package status.
+Standardization: hosts can always be set up in the same way.
+In combination with lifecycle management, they have the same software and package status.

-Another goal of automated host deployments is to control the central deployment of host from a single location without the need for direct access to the relevant host.
+Another goal of automated server deployment is to control the central deployment of hosts from a single location, without needing to access the relevant host directly.

 This makes complex IT environments easier to understand and to audit.

-Reproducibility: For a reproducible infrastructure, the rolling out of hosts is standardized and automated in conjunction with their lifecycle management.
+Reproducibility: for a reproducible infrastructure, rolling out hosts is standardized and automated together with their lifecycle management.